SupaSaiyajinRoze/android_device_xiaomi_hermes/README.md

 # Redmi Note 2 -  LineageOS 13
 ==============

-This branch is vendor for building LineageOS 13
+This branch is device tree for building LineageOS 13
 ---

 ## Specifications